 Fremont is a very small town located in the state of Indiana.
 With a population of 2,153 people and two constituent neighborhoods, Fremont is the 208th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Fremont is generally considered to be a blue-collar town.
-35.17% of the Fremont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fremont is a blue-collar town, with 36.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fremont is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Fremont who work in sales jobs (16.21%), office and administrative support (9.36%), and food service (8.77%).
+There are especially a lot of people living in Fremont who work in sales jobs (14.50%), office and administrative support (11.24%), and food service (9.93%).

 Fremont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Fremont in 2010 was $19,982, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,928 for a family of four.
+The per capita income in Fremont in 2010 was $24,703, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $98,812 for a family of four.

 The most common language spoken in Fremont is English.
 Other important languages spoken here include Spanish and Japanese.